axelyamel01/OMVPushInterface/README.md

     I strongly suggest to check the [template file](/config/push-notifications-system.cfg) so you can have an idea how the config file works.

+4. Take a look at the registered collectors in [DataCollectorsRegistry.py](/DataCollectorsRegistry.py) and update any parameter you need.
+For example, the disk space collector is registered as follows:

+    ```
+    message_handler.add_collector(DataCollectors.disk_space_collector, "/", "root-drive", "/var/tmp/", 20.0, 7,    debug_collector)
+    ```

+    This means that the disk space collector will compute the information using the following parameters:
+    - `"/"` (root): mount path
+    - `"root-drive"` : name used to identify drive
+    - `"/var/tmp/"`: path for storing temporary data
+    - `"20.0"` : message will be sent if there is 20% or less of space free
+    - `"7"` : number of days to resend the message if needed

+    Try changing these paramaters to your prefered setup.
+For more details on the registered collectors and the paramaters, refere to the [README](/DataCollectors/README.md) in the data collectors directory.

-4. Run it through the terminal with the following command: `python3 /PATH/TO/OMVPushNotifications.py -c /PATH/TO/CONFIG/FILE`.
+5. Run it through the terminal with the following command: `python3 /PATH/TO/OMVPushNotifications.py -c /PATH/TO/CONFIG/FILE`.
 If `-c` is not added then the [template file](/config/push-notifications-system.cfg) will be used as config file, therefore make sure it is configured properly.
 You can use `-d` to print in the messages in the command line rather than send them.
 Also, you can use `-e` to force the debug message to be sent (for example, if the CPU didn't reached the critical temperature but you want to print the current one).

-5. Once you tested the interface in the terminal, go to the OMV web interface and schedule a new task (`System -> Scheduled Tasks`) with the command `python3 /PATH/TO/OMVPushNotifications.py -c /PATH/TO/CONFIG/FILE` and the time interval you would like (e.g. every 5 minutes).
+6. Once you tested the interface in the terminal, go to the OMV web interface and schedule a new task (`System -> Scheduled Tasks`) with the command `python3 /PATH/TO/OMVPushNotifications.py -c /PATH/TO/CONFIG/FILE` and the time interval you would like (e.g. every 5 minutes).

-6. Save the task and apply it.
+7. Save the task and apply it.

-7. Done!
+8. Done!
 (I hope this is simple `:)`)

 ## How it works?